 Pencil and Notepad

-Finally, an egg shaker is an unlikely hero in your survival kit.
+Finally, an egg shaker is an unlikely hero in your survival kit for drummers.
 I can’t tell you how many times there are no drums for a section of a song and the artist turns around to me and asks “Can you play a shaker or something?”
 I keep an egg shaker in my bag for this very reason.
 Sometimes people need to hear the timing so that they can perform their parts correctly.
-If you are not expecting to play any percussion on the gig, then you are likely not equipped with anything useful…unless…you have an egg shaker in your survival kit!
+If you are not expecting to play any percussion on the gig, then you are likely not equipped with anything useful…unless…you have an egg shaker in your survival kit for drummers!